 Read some of the opening chapters of Blood Dawn over at Inkshare.com by clicking here.

 Blood Dawn is a grand fantasy epic told in the tradition of John’s favorite fantasy authors – J.R.R.
 Tolkien, Robert Jordan, and George R.R.
-Martin – think Game of Thrones set in a more modern time with a fair helping of magic and Tolkien-esque myth-building.
+Martin.
+Imagine Game of Thrones set in a world reminiscent of pre-Victorian times (~late 1820s) with a fair helping of magic and Tolkien-esque myth-building.
 Rena’s story is at the heart of it, but there are six other characters whose lives are interconnected with hers, and John explores the theme of free expression versus conformity through each story line.

-If you’re excited about Blood Dawn and want to follow John’s writing progress, sign up for his quarterly newsletter.
+If you’re excited about Blood Dawn and want to keep updated on John’s progress, starting with the publication of his debut A Thousand Roads, sign up for his newsletter here: